 - bezierArrowSmpl/bezierArrowSmplGradient – nicer alternatives to the default bezier arrow.

-I hope you find the package as useful as I do.
-Once the package reaches the proper maturity I will try to publish it on CRAN.
-Yes, the name is a ripoff from Frank Harrells useful Hmisc-package.
+I hope you find the packages as useful as I do.
+And in case you were wondering – Yes, the Gmisc name is a ripoff from Frank Harrell’s useful Hmisc-package.